Ranking tables

 Civil Liberties & Human Rights

-39 Essex Chambers is widely respected for its abilities across a broad range of civil liberties and human rights matters.
-Its barristers are often sought out to represent the government as respondent in significant proceedings, particularly in the areas of immigration and asylum, and health and social care.
+39 Essex Chambers is an "excellent set with incredibly skilled advocates".
+It is widely respected for its abilities across a broad range of civil liberties and human rights matters, with is barristers often sought out to represent the government as respondent in significant proceedings, particularly in the areas of immigration and asylum, and health and social care.
 Members have strong expertise in human rights cases involving vulnerable individuals, in health and care contexts and in matters concerning questions of capacity to consent.
-Barristers from 39 Essex have continued to be instructed in major cases such as R (Maguire) v HM Senior Coroner for Blackpool, which asked whether Article 2 was engaged when a disabled individual died in state residential care.
+Barristers from 39 Essex Chambers have continued to be instructed in major cases such as H6 (Tengbo Yang) v Secretary of State for the Home Department, concerning exclusion of Yang from the UK on national security grounds.

 2